 Today, through a Memorandum of Understanding with the City of Atlanta, the Atlanta Downtown Improvement District (ADID) maintains stewardship of Woodruff Park.
 ADID is responsible for the park’s daily upkeep and programming, as well as implementing and securing funding for future development.
-The six-acre park comprises two fountains, an open-air Reading Room, a pavilion, sculptures, an ENERGI fitness station, a speaker's corner, a chess court and custom playground.
+The park offers visitors a variety of recreation stations and facilities scattered throughout its beautifully manicured six-acres including:

 - The Daffodil Project

 - Annual German Bierfest

 - Tuesday Soccer in the Streets